neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

-# Documentation

 DataShuttle is a tool to streamline the management and standardisation of neuroscience project folders and files.

-DataShuttle's goal is to alleviate the burden researchers face in adhering to standardized file and folder specifications during the execution of intricate and demanding experimental projects.
+DataShuttle's goal is to alleviate the burden researchers face in adhering to standardised file and folder specifications during the execution of intricate and demanding experimental projects.
 It will:

 - Eliminate the need to manually integrate datasets collected across different machines (e.g. behaviour and electrophysiology acquisition machines).
 - Allow convenient transfer of data between machines.
 This may be between a central project storage and analysis machine (e.g. ''*I want to transfer subjects 1-5, sessions 5 and 10, behavioural data only to my laptop*.'')
-- Avoids re-naming and re-formatting of project folders for collaboration or dataset publication.
+- Avoid re-naming and re-formatting of project folders for collaboration or dataset publication.

-DataShuttle aims to integrate seamlessly into the  neuroscience data collection and analysis workflows and eliminate the need to manually , providing tools to:
+DataShuttle aims to integrate seamlessly into existing neuroscience data collection and analysis workflows, providing tools to:

-- Create folder trees that adhere to SWC-Blueprint, a data management specification based on and aligned to the Brain Imaging Dataset Specification (BIDS), widely used in neuroscience.
+- Create folder trees that adhere to [SWC-Blueprint](https://swc-blueprint.neuroinformatics.dev/), a data management specification based on and aligned to the Brain Imaging Dataset Specification (BIDS), widely used in neuroscience.
-- Convenient transfer of between machines used for data collection and analysis, and a central storage repository.
+- Transfer data between machines used for data collection and analysis, and a central storage repository.

 [IMAGE OF PCS]
 [TODO] - make clear that backlash means newline in CLI (not always clear in guides)